Managing Heat and Efficiency in Green Energy

 Typical power plants have achieved only around 40% efficiency.
 A lot of energy may be wasted in going green if an energy converter is introduced unnecessarily.
 Every converter acts as a heat engine that generates heat due to limited efficiency in energy conversions.
 The dissipated heat increases the entropy.

-Thus, in developing green energy solutions, emissions of heat and not only GHG, need to be minimized to mitigate global warming by using less energy and improving efficiency where possible.
+While we cannot avoid using technology, we can use less technology that consumes energy while switching to greener technology.
+Thus, in developing green energy solutions, emissions of heat and not only GHG need to be minimised to mitigate global warming by using less energy and improving efficiency where possible.

-While we go green, we also need sincere collective and long-term commitments to reduce the extraction of resources with high-carbon content (CC) from Nature for energy combustion, particularly to reduce the production and combustion of any fuels that emit GHG.
+While we go green, we also need sincere collective and long-term commitments to reduce the extraction of resources with high-carbon content (CC) from nature for energy combustion, particularly to reduce the production and combustion of any fuels that emit GHG.

 1. “Dropping” weights – if we do not need it, do not carry